-During the three months ended June 30, 2023, the Company had related party transactions with key management personnel in providing management and consulting services to the Company.
-Key management personnel are persons responsible for planning, directing and controlling the activities of an entity, and include, but is not limited to, the CEO, CFO, COO, executive and non-executive directors.
+During the six months ended September 30, 2023, the Company had related party transactions with key management personnel in providing management and consulting services to the Company.
+Key management personnel are persons responsible for planning, directing and controlling the activities of an entity, and include, but are not limited to, the CEO, CFO, COO, executive and non-executive directors.